shuklabhay/stereo-sample-gan/paper/main.md

 note that sample = nosies and drum instrumental things note somewhere that like this is less for speech generation and more for like generating synths or samples or sounds. the novel thing is it uses 2 channels to generate w/ gan. like in theory it can learn to create one phrase again and again and again but not tested bc data constraints, sample gan. genrated audio samples.

+go through and like rewrite everything make sure its all accurate and also like making sure whats important is all the things about the specific project like the new criteria of what this proejct is and whatever

 ## 1. Abstract

 / write this